tytydraco/yessleep/out/Dont_blink.md

 I've been living in the city since then.
 Somewhere with streetlights.
 Somewhere with constant noise.
 Traffic.
 People.
 Movement.

+The doctors tell me the deep purple bruising on my calf is just a hematoma from the fall, but I know better.
+The bruise is shaped perfectly like a small handprint.
+It hasn’t faded in three weeks.
+If anything, it's getting darker, turning a distinct shade of dead-leaf brown.

-But I’m writing this because I checked Google Earth this morning.
-I don't know why. morbid curiosity, maybe.
+I’m writing this because I checked Google Earth this morning.
+I don't know why.
+Morbid curiosity, maybe.

 The glitch is gone.
 The pixelated blur over the valley has been updated with a new, high-res image.